rsuregar/whatsbridge-whatsapp-unofficial/README.md

 **Note:** The OTP is sent as a simple text message with the code on a separate line, making it easy for users to select and copy the OTP directly from WhatsApp.
 The default format is "Paste kode OTP" followed by the OTP code.

+**Mention Feature:** You can mention users by including `@phoneNumber` in the message text.
+Example: `"Hello @628123456789, @628987654321"`.
+The API will automatically parse phone numbers to JID format (`phoneNumber@s.whatsapp.net`) and mention these users.
+Works in both personal chats and group chats.
+For group chats, mentions are validated against group participants to display user names instead of phone numbers.
+Alternatively, you can provide a `mentions` array in the request body.

 #### Extract OTP from Message

 ```http